waltervh/BornAgain-website/content/documentation/working-with-python/interference/lattice1d/index.md

 ### Position variance

-Position variance parameter `Var`, as depicted on top plot, allows to introduce uncertainty for each particle position around lattice point by applying corresponding Debye-Waller factor.
+The position variance parameter `Var`, as depicted on the top plot, allows to introduce uncertainty for each particle position around the lattice point by applying a corresponding Debye-Waller factor.

-It can be set using `setPositionVariance(value)` method, where `value` is given in $nm^2$.
+It can be set using the `setPositionVariance(value)` method, where `value` is given in $nm^2$.

 {{< highlight python >}}